ralf-meyer/molSimplify/tests/README.txt

     |_ setup.py

-    Reason for using this structure, please refer to: https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure Notice that pytest automatically find test cases by look at python files named with
+    Reason for using this structure, please refer to: https://blog.ionelmc.ro/2014/05/25/python-packaging/#the-structure Notice that pytest automatically finds test cases by looking at python files named with
           test_XXX.py  XXX_test.py